-Local Asset Justification

-Heritage

-Assets Maps for

-Schedule 2

-Reference

-villagers not directly employed, such as local farmers, the village wheelwright, the village blacksmith, the village store etc. and memories of the sight of the fleet of steam lorries and their drivers at a favourite water stop at the River Sence opposite Sheepy Church and their attempts to get over the river bridge when fully laden are often related.
+Local Asset Justification Heritage Assets Maps for Schedule 2 Reference villagers not directly employed, such as local farmers, the village wheelwright, the village blacksmith, the village store etc. and memories of the sight of the fleet of steam lorries and their drivers at a favourite water stop at the River Sence opposite Sheepy Church and their attempts to get over the river bridge when fully laden are often related.
 It always features strongly in well-supported local history exhibitions, where the displays instigate more discussion and stories.
-History of Asset (see also, Evidential Value; Historic Association &amp; Archeaological Interest) There has been a mill on this site for nearly 1000 years; first recorded in the Domesday book of 1086 when it was one of the largest in the county.
+History of Asset (see also, Evidential Value; Historic Association & Archeaological Interest) There has been a mill on this site for nearly 1000 years; first recorded in the Domesday book of 1086 when it was one of the largest in the county.
 In 1360 the lessees were to have as much timber as necessary to repair the mill and its bays.
-(Ancient Deed 6444) During the early 19th century, the mill had a breast shot wheel of approx. 14 feet in diameter.
+(Ancient Deed 6444) During the early 19 th century, the mill had a breast shot wheel of approx. 14 feet in diameter.
 The buildings were considerably enlarged by the Lowes and a mill pool was constructed.
-The company also extended its operations to include a grain warehouse in Atherstone and other mills at Polesworth &amp; Coventry.
-In a trade directory from 1846 it is described as a large water and steam mill and in 1849 as an "extensive corn mill" (Post Office directory).
+The company also extended its operations to include a grain warehouse in Atherstone and other mills at Polesworth & Coventry.
+In a trade directory from 1846 it is described as a large water and steam mill and in 1849 as an "extensive corn mill" ( Post Office directory ).
 In 1882, Charles Bodington Lowe attempted to sell after a fatal accident at the mill in which his manager, George Stafford was killed.
-It was advertised as having the following: 10 pairs of stones driven by 1 turbine &amp; 2 compound but independent Donkin Steam Engines (installed c1880), 2 boilers by Galloways, 2 Carter's Roller Mills &amp; Purifier.
-Output averaged 60,000 4-bushel sacks of flour, mainly delivered direct to customers who were mostly local.
+It was advertised as having the following: 10 pairs of stones driven by 1 turbine & 2 compound but independent Donkin Steam Engines (installed c1880), 2 boilers by Galloways, 2 Carter's Bollor Mills & Burifier, Output averaged 60,000, 4 Roller Mills & Purifier.
+Output averaged 60,000 4- bushel sacks of flour, mainly delivered direct to customers who were mostly local.
 A notable feature was the fine team of 30 horses.
 The will of C B Lowe in 1894 leaves the property and business to his executors "upon trust for sale".
-In 1909 the mill purchased its first steam wagon, a 5-ton Foden which replaced

-second-hand Super Sentinel which had been converted to a 6-wheeler.
+In 1909 the mill purchased its first steam wagon, a 5- ton Foden which replaced 6 horses.
+Between 1914 & 1920 they acquired 4 Sentinel lorries & in 1934 a second-hand Super Sentinel which had been converted to a 6-wheeler.
 1895 C B Lowe Limited incorporated.